act-rules/act-rules.github.io/_rules/SC1-1-1-image-accessible-name-is-placeholder-text.md

 ### Applicability

-The rule applies to any HTML `img` elements, exposed to assistive technologies, with a non-empty `alt` attribute that is equal to the accessible name.
+The rule applies to any HTML `img` element that is exposed to assistive technologies, where the element has a non-empty `alt` attribute that is equal to the accessible name of the element.

 ### Expectation

-Each test target `alt` attribute does not use [placeholder text](#placeholder-text) to describe the purpose of the image.
+Each test target has an `alt` attribute that does not use [placeholder text](#placeholder-text) to describe the purpose of the image.

 ## Assumptions